hapax/hapax.github.io/assets/teaching.md

 ----

-This is obviously longer and more conceptually challenging than the original moth ball question.
+This is obviously longer and more conceptually challenging than the first moth ball question.
-But the physics and chemistry has been "precomputed"; the remaining blanks are mathematical, and analytically speaking, not much harder than the original problem.
+But the physics and chemistry has been "precomputed"; after sorting out what needs to be calculated, we are left with some reasonably simple related rates calculations, analytically similar to the original but (I hope) less shrubby.

 #### 3.2.
 Growing triangles <a id="sec-3-2" name="sec-3-2"></a>